This article was updated on 11/18/2022.

-Focus on presentation
+3. Focus on high-quality product images and presentation

 You want to make your digital holiday gift guide stand out, so go the extra mile with attractive graphics and high-quality photos or videos.
 Use text that reflects your brand voice and engages your audience.
 Consider telling a story or having a theme that runs throughout the online piece.

 As you design your eCommerce guide, make sure that each “list” includes a summary at the top that clearly informs customers of the type of recipient for whom these items were curated.
 And test that the digital holiday gift guide loads and displays well on all kinds of platforms and mobile devices.

 With in-store browsing curtailed, help customers feel confident in their purchases by doing the following:

 - Include clear photos, taken from multiple angles.